OutSystems/docs-product/src/building-apps/ui/patterns/mobile/content/floatingcontent.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary: Floating Content displays a panel that floats over content (like a map or an image), docked to a screen corner or direction.
+summary: Learn how to use the Floating Content UI Pattern in OutSystems 11 (O11) to overlay content on other screen elements in mobile and reactive web apps.
 locale: en-us
 guid: 85bf3d51-36e8-4b3f-bebb-3ee59614230f
 app_type: mobile apps, reactive web apps